Andino/monoma-test/README.md

 </p>

 ## Execution
+First, we need to create the .env file, for this we can create the file and copy + paste the content of the .env.example file.

-To run the project and create migrations, fake data, we need to run the following commands:
+Then, to run the project and create migrations, fake data, we need to run the following commands:
 ```
 composer install
          &